paint-brush

 node ace serve --watch

-command in Laravel.
+The ace command is very similar to the artisan command in Laravel.
 It is a command-line interface for running AdonisJS commands.
-The node ace serve
+The node ace serve command will start the webserver and watch for changes to your code.

-To check all of the ace commands, you can run: node ace
+To check all of the ace commands, you can run: node ace.

 Similar to Laravel Eloquent, AdonisJS provides an ORM.
 The ORL is called Lucid and we will be using it today.